-The six graduating University of Alabama at Birmingham students will have their works featured in a Bachelor of Fine Arts exhibition April 4 – 30, with a free closing reception from 6-8 p.m.
-Friday, April 29.
+The ten graduating University of Alabama at Birmingham students will have their works featured in a Bachelor of Fine Arts exhibition April 7 – 29.
+The closing reception Friday, April 28, 6-8 p.m. is free and open to the public.

 The Department of Art and Art History’s Bachelor of Fine Arts degree offers undergraduate art studio students an intensive exploration across a breadth of discipline that allows them to prepare to be artists, designers, or begin careers in the arts, or to continue their studies in graduate school.
 Students gain skills and competencies including team-based learning, technology, communication, aesthetic judgment, interdisciplinary and innovative approaches, critical analysis, and professional development throughout their program of study.